By Liana B. Baker and Supantha Mukherjee

 Talks heated up in April when Avago approached Broadcom again with higher offers, and negotiations continued until the two agreed on a deal.

-Private equity firm Silver Lake Partners, which is an Avago investor and holds a board seat, worked closely with the company to help evaluate Broadcom and structure the deal, said two sources who are unauthorised to speak publicly about the deal.
+Private equity firm Silver Lake Partners, which is an Avago investor and holds a board seat, worked closely with the company to help evaluate Broadcom and structure the deal, said two sources who are unauthorized to speak publicly about the deal.

 The merger will help the companies improve their bargaining position with manufacturers.